How to Calculate Revenue by Country in WooCommerce

 Another option is just exporting all users, then using Excel to find out the revenue by each country.
 So just remove all filters and export all of your users.

 In this way you’ll have a list of all your WooCommerce orders by countries.
 We’ll add these countries in your export spreadsheet:

 Next, we’ll sum our revenue by country.
 This can be done by using the SUMIF function.
 This function is going to sum all elements of your search in a defined dataset that match certain criteria.
 Here is the syntax:

 The first parameter of this function is the dataset where we’ll look for the values.
 Since we’re looking for countries we’ll use that column.
 The second parameter is the string we’re searching for.
 We’ll compare it with the country name.
 And the third parameter is the value we want to sum.
 We’re looking to find the total WooCommerce orders by country, therefore we’ll sum the Lifetime value column.

 This is the final result we’ll get:

-Today we looked into different ways to find your WooCommerce revenue by country.
-We also saw how the country and revenue data is stored.
+Today we explored different options to help you analyze your WooCommerce revenue by country.
+Not only is this critical in helping you gain insight into which products resonate most in each market, but it can also reveal important trends about your distribution network or logistical capacity in real time.
 By the end of the day, you should be able to analyze your orders and find out in which countries you are performing the best.